knobs-dev/indid-documentation/sdk/gettingStarted.md

 # Getting Started

-This guide will walk you through the basic steps of integrating with Indid SDKs to create and interact with smart contract wallets using ERC-4337 account abstraction.
+This guide will walk you through the basic steps of integrating with INDID SDKs to create and interact with smart contract wallets using ERC-4337 account abstraction.
 You'll learn how to:

 1. Initialize both Core and Admin SDKs
 2. Create a smart contract wallet